telerik/blazor-docs/components/calendar/accessibility/wai-aria-support.md

-The Telerik UI for Blazor Calendar component is [WCAG 2.1 AAA](https://www.w3.org/TR/WCAG21/) and [Section 508](http://www.section508.gov/) compliant.
+The Telerik UI for Blazor Calendar is [WCAG 2.1 AAA](https://www.w3.org/TR/WCAG21/) and [Section 508](http://www.section508.gov/) compliant.
 The component also follows the [WAI-ARIA best practices](https://www.w3.org/WAI/ARIA/apg/) for implementing the keyboard navigation for its component role, and is tested against the popular screen readers.

 ## Wai-Aria

-### Calendar Grid Element
+### Calendar Element

-The Calendar Grid should follow the requirements for the `grid` role (https://www.w3.org/TR/wai-aria-1.2/#grid).
+The Calendar should follow the requirements for the `grid` role (https://www.w3.org/TR/wai-aria-1.2/#grid).
 It is a single-tab-stop component.
 All the button actions available for mouse users are also available via keyboard shortcuts.

 | Selector | Attribute | Usage |
 | -------- | --------- | ----- |